-Then in 1948, planetary scientist Gerard P. Kuiper conducted his own research but this time Pluto’s mass was about 1/10 of the Earth’s.
-Two more separate studies were done in this field and both the times Pluto’s estimated mass was bought down drastically.
+Then in 1948, planetary scientist Gerard P. Kuiper conducted his own research, but this time Pluto’s mass was about 1/10 of the Earth’s.
+Two more separate studies were done in this field, and both the time Pluto’s estimated mass was bought down drastically.

 By 1992, a bunch of new trans-Neptunian objects having Pluto-like characteristics was discovered.
 A major turning point in this matter occurred in 2005 when a group of researchers discovered a more massive trans-Neptunian object called Eris.
 It was around this time when Pluto’s planetary status was questioned.

 This discovery started a heated debate among the astronomical community on whether to designate Eris as the tenth planet or reclassify Pluto as a dwarf planet.

 Pluto in true color Image taken by New Horizons

 A decisive step was finally taken in August 2006, when IAU or international astronomical union passed a resolution of a sort.
 According to this resolution, there are three conditions that a solar system object has to fulfill in order to be considered a planet.